reveal-co/hiring/backend/README.md

 You are tasked to implement the **Domain Logic** of the **Suggestions Service**.

-The **Inbound Adapters** (which flow is represented by the green arrows on the schema), will be represented by the public interfaces of the Domain Logic.
+The **Inbound Adapters** (which flow is represented by the green arrows on the schema) should not be present in the solution and are represented by the public interfaces of the Domain Logic.
+Those public interfaces are the only way an inbound adapter can communicate with the domain.
-An example is given in [`suggestion_service/suggestions.py`](./suggestion_service/suggestions.py)
+An example of public interface is given in [`suggestion_service/suggestions.py`](./suggestion_service/suggestions.py)

 The **Outbound Adapters** (which flow is represented by the orange arrows on the schema), should be classes/methods/interfaces which exist but their body is empty.
 In Python, they would only contain `raise NotImplemented`
 An example is given in [`suggestion_service/adapters/mailer_adapter.py`](./suggestion_service/adapters/mailer_adapter.py)